Movatterモバイル変換

 In May 2024, Wells directed a video forRomy's song "Always Forever".
 The two were close to collaborating earlier in their careers, but never found the right time.[29]
 The video is a departure from Wells's previous work both thematically and stylistically, but maintains some of her visual style, featuring collaborators from the club scenes inAftersun.

-Style and Themes
+Style and themes

-Complex Fathers
+Complex fathers

-Most of Wells’ films focus on fathers and the complexities of their lives, the one exception to this theme being her 2016 short film Laps.
-Tuesday (2015), follows a teenage girl, Allie, who is grappling with the loss of her father.
-Rather than a physical representation of the dad, Wells’ represents him and his life through his belongings in his house.[36]
-The image that emerges of him as the film continues is one of an interesting and dynamic man, not just Allie’s father, before it slowly becomes clear that he has passed away.[37]
+Most of Wells's films focus on fathers and the complexities of their lives, the one exception beingLaps.
+Tuesday (2015) follows a teenage girl, Allie, who is grappling with the loss of her father.
+Wells represents him and his life through his belongings in his house.[36]
+The image that emerges of him is of an interesting, dynamic man, not just Allie’s father, before it slowly becomes clear that he has passed away.[37]

-The protagonist in her more recent short, Blue Christmas (2017), is a husband and father, Alec, who goes to work on Christmas Eve rather than taking care of his son and wife who is in the midst of a worsening psychotic episode.
-The film follows Alec throughout his work day, showcasing his life as a debt collector and revealing bits of a personal life separate from his family.
+The protagonist ofBlue Christmas (2017) is a husband and father, Alec, who goes to work on Christmas Eve rather than take care of his son and wife, who is in the midst of a worsening psychotic episode.
+The film follows Alec throughout his workday, depicting his life as a debt collector and revealing bits of a personal life separate from his family.
 The film paints a complex picture of Alec, attempting to understand him as more than just a father.
-It is revealed that he may have been unfaithful to his wife, but towards the end of the film he is shown comforting her and providing her with support.
-Through that scene the viewer is invited to empathize with him rather than criticize him for betraying his family.
-He is defined by more than just his relationship to his family.[38]
+It is revealed that he may have been unfaithful to his wife, but toward the end of the film he is shown comforting her and providing her with support.[38]

-Aftersun (2022), Wells’ first feature film expands on this theme of complex fathers through the character of Calum, a father struggling with depression.
-The film takes place in the memories of Calum’s daughter Sophie, who is watching videos of a holiday she took with her dad when she was 11.
+Aftersun (2022), Wells’s first feature film, expands on the theme of complex fathers through the character of Calum, a father struggling with depression.
+It takes place in the memories of Calum’s daughter, Sophie, who is watching videos of a holiday she took with her dad when she was 11.
 The film foregrounds the duality of Calum’s identity as a father and a person struggling.
-Throughout the film he goes from intense sadness immediately into playful banter, switching the second he sees Sophie.[39]He works so hard to hide his personhood from her in order to show up as her father and nothing more, which only works to highlight his complexities and internal struggle.[40]
+He goes from intense sadness immediately into playful banter as soon as he sees Sophie.[39]
+He works hard to hide his personhood from her in order to show up as her father, which highlights his complexities and internal struggle.[40]

 Filmography